-We are aware of one additional interaction where a MHI IFKW depredated a recreational troll fisherman's catch (a kawakawa; mackerel tuna) in 200 ft. of water just north of Kalapapa, Molokai on 15 March 2021 (J. Peschon pers. comm. to J. Rudolph, March 17, 2021).
+We are aware of one additional interaction where a MHI IFKW depredated a recreational troll fisherman's catch (a kawakawa; mackerel tuna) in 200 ft. of water just north of Kalaupapa, Molokai on 15 March 2021 (J. Peschon pers. comm. to J. Rudolph, March 17, 2021).
 The whale held the fish deep and was almost brought boat side (likely on its own accord as it was not hooked or entangled) before tearing off the body of the fish.
 The animal subsequently popped up next to the vessel consuming the fish after pulling it off.

 As with the other species considered herein, pelagic longline gear interactions with sperm whales and MHI IFKWs may be affected by both soak time and the number of hooks fished, independent of overall fishing effort.
 The longer the soak time, the greater the chances these two species may encounter the gear, either in attempts at depredation of fish caught on the gear or in simply passing across the gear during normal movements.
-Gear left in the water longer likely also has a greater chance of having more fish captured on the lines, and therefore a greater source of attraction for sperm whales and MHI IFKWs attempting to depredate captured fish.
+Gear left in the water longer likely also has a greater chance of having more fish captured on the lines, and may be a source of attraction for sperm whales and MHI IFKWs attempting to depredate captured fish, although Bayeless et al. (2017) found that 57% of depredation events in the Hawaii longline fishery occurred during the haul.